chintanrparmar/MaterialResideMenu/README.md

 -   [Kotlin](https://kotlinlang.org/)  - First class and official programming language for Android development.
 -   [Jetpack's Navigation component](https://developer.android.com/guide/navigation)  - The one-stop solution to all the problems for any type of navigation in the android app.
--   [Material Components for Android](https://github.com/material-components/material-components-android)  - Modular and customizable Material Design UI components for Android.## Switch to another file
+-   [Material Components for Android](https://github.com/material-components/material-components-android)  - Modular and customizable Material Design UI components for Android.

 ## Update